Sharing is caring!

 Paramaribo offers a range of accommodation options to suit every budget.
 Backpackers can find budget hostels such as Zus & Zo Guesthouse or Twenty4 Hostel both in the city center, while those looking for more comfort can opt for mid-range or luxury hotels such as Royal Torarica, Torarica Resort or Courtyard by Marriott Paramaribo.
 It’s advisable to book accommodation in advance, especially during peak travel seasons.

-Local Cuisine in Paramaribo is a melting pot of various cuisines.
+Local Cuisine in Paramaribo is a melting pot of various cuisines, I liked the Indonesian flavour though reminded me of Bali!

 Pom: A traditional Surinamese dish made with baked or boiled cassava, mixed with chicken or salted meat, and flavored with pomtayer (a type of tuber) and spices.